payu-india/CMS-Chatbot/docs/v2 web integration/v2-non-seamless-integration/index.md

 6. PayU redirects back to the merchant website based on the success URL (surl) or failure URL (furl) specified.

-## Benefits of PayU Hosted Checkout
+## Benefits of Non-Seamless integration

 The following is a list of benefits of PayU Hosted Checkout: